-Teams which excel in arguing the law, examining the witnesses competently, and who present a very persuasive case, may appear unequal.
-However, the team that wins the case is not necessarily the winner of the Mock Trial.
+Teams which excel in arguing the law, examining the witnesses competently, and presenting a very persuasive case, may appear to gain an unfair advantage.
+However, the team which succeeds in the case is not necessarily the winner of the Mock Trial.